UniversalDependencies/docs/_nmf/feat/Case.md

 ### <a name="Loc">`Loc`</a>: locative

 The locative case is often used expresses location in space or time.
 This case is sometimes used on postpositions ([ADP]()).
-The locative marker in Suansu is **nahn** and it is used to express movement towards a location.
+The locative marker in Naga-Suansu is _-nahn_ and it is used to express movement towards a location.

 #### Examples